cloudfoundry/summit-training-classes/cloud-native/site/content/labs/setup.md

 ### Checking Your Work

 Be sure you have correctly installed the cli.
 From a terminal window/command prompt:

 ```sh
 cf
 ```

-You should see the self documenting help text.
+You should see the self-documenting help text.
 This will be very useful as you go through the class.

 ## CF Help